i2ca/ragpharma/README.md

 ---

-*Please note that RagPharma is for informational purposes only and should not be considered a substitute for professional medical advice.
+*Please note that RagPharma is for research purposes only and should not be considered a substitute for professional medical advice.
 Always consult with a healthcare professional for any medical concerns or decisions.*